10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 • Immersive Format Support

 Meter Pro handles multichannel configurations up to 7.1.4 channels.
-I can meter Dolby Atmos sessions and surround mixes with the same accuracy as stereo projects.
+You can meter Dolby Atmos sessions and surround mixes with the same accuracy as stereo projects.
 This makes it valuable for film and game audio work.

 • Hardware Integration

-In the end, the plugin connects with SSL’s UF1 controller and 360° ecosystem.
+The plugin connects with SSL’s UF1 controller and 360° ecosystem.
 You can view metering data and control parameters directly from the hardware surface.
 This integration creates a more tactile workflow for those who prefer hardware control.

 TC Electronic Loudness Meter